Ashleigh Blevins (Musical Theatre, Voice)

 Ashleigh Blevins began her singing career at the age of three, performing for packed stadiums with her father's country western band, which headlined and toured with some of the biggest names in country music in the 80s.
 She earned a BA in Vocal Performance from Eastern University in Philadelphia, PA, where she holds many performance credits in local theatres and opera houses.
 In 2007, Ashleigh married the man of her dreams and moved to St. Louis, where a humbling stint at Starbucks led to the opportunity to perform benefit concerts at The Sheldon and work for the St. Louis Symphony Orchestra.

-Ashleigh has taught voice and theatre for over ten years.
+Ashleigh has taught voice and theatre for nearly fifteen years.
 She also has expertise in early childhood education and working with students with disabilities.
 Ashleigh teaches in the upper school of the Miriam School in Webster.
 She has also taught for South City Community School and STAGES St. Louis, where she coached private and group voice, held music and theatre residencies in numerous schools in the St. Louis area, and directed/music directed many musical productions.
 She originated and now directs the children's music ministry at The Journey - Tower Grove, where she also serves as a worship leader.
 She is a published composer, a recording artist, a proven educator, and a fierce advocate for her students to be transformed and to transform others through the power of music and the performing arts..

 Marty Fox (Musical Theatre, Voice)